robert-solomon12/Employee-Logger/README.md

 # Employee-Logger
 An Employee Application with C.R.U.D.
 Functionality connected to a PhP WampServer with MySQL.

 The goal of this Project was to develop a three-tiered Apache, MySQL service Application to demonstrate web and database connectivity using Java and JDBC.
+(For my Distributed Systems Assignment)

  - I developed my database using WAMP to provide a data source to allow my Java Project to perform SQL C.R.U.D. functionalities and Query operations from within my Java Application.
 You can have a preview my project in the images below.